bigfix/developer.bigfix.com/site/reference/types/bes-property.md

 # type: bes property

-The &amp;lt;bes property&amp;gt; inspectors return information about the properties of BES Client computers.
+The &lt;bes property&lt; inspectors return information about the properties of BES Client computers.
 Properties -- along with their names, IDs and definitions -- can be iterated to produce property lists of all your networked BES computers.

 # analysis flag of &lt;bes property&gt; : boolean